Mexico City Christmas with Kids: Festive Plazas, Posadas, and Markets

 The Zocalo at Christmas Is the Whole Trip

-The Zocalo is the second-largest public plaza in the world and at Christmas it becomes a free outdoor amusement park.
+The Zocalo is one of the largest public plazas in the world, and at Christmas it becomes a free outdoor amusement park.
 Expect:

-Visit twice, once during the day for the Cathedral and Templo Mayor and once after dark for the lights.
-Bring layers, since the plaza is exposed and the temperature drops fast after sunset.
+Visit twice.
+Once during the day for the Cathedral and Templo Mayor, once after dark for the lights.
+Bring layers.
+The plaza is exposed and the temperature drops fast after sunset.

 Posadas: How to Crash One Respectfully